KIMBOSAURUS1/DM1143D-Ideation-and-Prototyping-FA18-McDermott/labs.md

 # Labs

-This course is designed to follow a studio mdoel.
+This course is designed to follow a studio model.
 We will have several hands-on "lab" lessons during class-time.
 Some of the labs will include the use of handtools.
 On these days, you should wear close-toed shoes, pants, and have hair tied back.
 Please check the course calendar, and make sure you are dressed appropriately.